demisto/content/Packs/Gmail/Integrations/Gmail/README.md

 1. Access your [Google Service Account](https://console.developers.google.com/projectselector/iam-admin/serviceaccounts%C2%A0).
 2. In the IAM & admin section select **Service accounts**.
 3. If you need to create a new project, click **CREATE** do the following:
-    1. In the **New Project** window, type a project name, select an organization from the drop-down list and then select a location.
+    1. In the **New Project** window, type a project name, select an organization from the drop-down list, and then select a location.
     2. Click **CREATE**.
 4. In the Service accounts section, click **Create Service Account**.
 5. In the **Create service account** window, type a name for the service account, add a description and then click **CREATE**.